treadwelllane/lua-santoku-tsetlin/doc/l-sth.md

 ### Landmark-Augmented Hash Learning

 Addresses cross-domain out-of-sample extension.
-Feature Space A contains domain features for graph topology (typically a superset of B with supervision).
-Feature Space B contains observable features for landmark discovery.
-Feature spaces can be identical when supervision is injected via edges or anchors.
-Triangulation learns from concatenated landmark codes.
+The graph construction leverages both observable features (text, metadata) and domain knowledge (encoded via virtual nodes and their relationships).
+Observable features form the unsupervised backbone of the graph and are typically used for per-bit learners in self-taught hashing, though any derived or alternative feature space can be used for the learners.
+Landmark discovery uses observable features for triangulation.
 Input dimensionality becomes fixed: n_hidden × n_landmarks.

 ## Reference Implementation Pipeline

 1. **Graph construction**: Create virtual nodes for each unique label/category.
-   Treat virtual node IDs as features - virtual nodes have their own ID as their sole feature, while documents include virtual node IDs among their features.
-   Compute document-virtual weights using weighted Jaccard or similar set-based similarity, ensuring documents connecting to many virtual nodes don't overwhelm the graph.
+   Virtual nodes contain features only at their rank (e.g., title nodes have rank-0 features), while documents contain features at all ranks.
+Compute all edge weights via the unified similarity function with exponential rank decay, ensuring documents connecting to many virtual nodes don't overwhelm the graph.
 Build mutual k-NN edges between documents using observable features.

 2. **Spectral decomposition**: Eigendecomposition with oversampling

-3. **Binarization**: Median thresholding
+3. **Median thresholding**: Binarization via median split

 4. **Coordinate descent refinement**: Iterative bit flipping to maximize weighted adjacency agreement, operating on individual node codes one bit at a time

-5. **Bit selection**: Prefix testing with stress-based reconstruction error metric on the full heterogeneous graph
+5. **Bit selection**: Prefix testing with reconstruction error metric on the full heterogeneous graph

-6. **SFBS pruning**: Redundant bit removal via floating selection using stress-based error
+6. **Redundant bit pruning**: Prefix selection followed by SFBS with swap operations for bit removal using reconstruction error

-7. **Landmark indexing**: Fast set-based methods
+7. **Landmark indexing**: Fast set-based methods (e.g., LSH, inverted indices with Jaccard/overlap similarity)

 8. **Hash function learning**: Multi-label binary classifier or ensemble training

 ## Out-of-Sample Extension

-**Training**: Select and index landmarks using fast set-based methods.
-Compute k-NN in Feature Space B. Train classifiers on (landmark_codes to target_code) pairs.
+**Training**: Select and index landmarks using fast set-based methods (e.g., LSH, inverted indices with Jaccard/overlap similarity).
+Compute k-NN using observable features.
+Train classifiers on (landmark_codes to target_code) pairs.

 **Inference**: Look up landmarks via simple indexing.
 Construct feature vector from concatenated landmark codes.
 Apply trained classifiers to predict target